zlcfdu17/SalientObjectDetection/README.md

 # SalientObjectDetection
-Salient object detection with topological features
+Embedding topological features into CNN salient object detection

+This project is now under constructed.

+Some references: